 The DVSA (Driver and Vehicle Standards Agency) require that anyone wishing to train as a driving instructor has no more than six penalty points on their licence, has held a valid full UK licence for at least two and half years, be at least 20.5 years old and meet all legal, physical and medical requirements.
 All you need is a willingness to learn, as all the training you require is provided as part of the course.

-According to research conducted by specialist driving instructor accountancy firm FBTC, the average RED driving instructor achieves a gross income of £919 a week, but it could be more depending on the hours you choose.
+According to research conducted by specialist driving instructor accountancy firm FBTC, the average RED driving instructor achieves a gross income of £975 a week, but it could be more depending on the hours you choose.
 Find out more information on driving instructor earnings here.

 Students are required to give two clear working days’ notice of their inability to attend a booked training session.
 In the event that you do not attend a booked training session and you fail to give the required notice, RED reserves the right to charge for rebooking the session.